WrenCoded/musical-dollop/.github/ISSUE_TEMPLATE/task-template.md

 ---
+name: Task
+about: Track a specific work item for the project
-title: "Set Up React Router"
+title: "example: Set Up React Router"
+labels: "task"
+assignees: ""
 ---

 ## Description
 *What needs to be done:*